andromedia/info_projectX/doc/payment/TFT_stellar_account.md

 As TFTs are registered on the Stellar network, there is a minimal amount of XLMs needed to do transfers and setting up of TFT accounts.
 For users of the 3Bot Connect app, the XLM usage is hidden from the user and cost is covered by the transfer fees and the sms service helps to protect against abuse of this service.
 Of course, also other Stellar wallets can be used to transfer TFTs, but these need to provide in self-funding for XLM.
-Below you can find how to configure a web wallet and a mobile wallet to do trading TFT on the Stellar network.
+In the instruction on FreeTFT you can find how to configure a web wallet and a mobile wallet to do trading TFT on the Stellar network.

 ### Use TFT and FreeTFT for capacity reservation